 Maximise your chances: National trainee programmes

 In addition to the ESA Young Graduate Trainee programme, there are several National trainee programmes through which you can increase your chances of becoming a trainee at ESA.
 You may apply to both programmes separately.
 Please note, that if you have already benefited from one programme, you may not subsequently participate in another.
-National trainee programmes have been set up for Germany, Belgium, Luxembourg, Portugal, Spain and Greece through bilateral agreements between ESA and the following entities:
+National trainee programmes have been set up for Germany, Switzerland, Belgium, Luxembourg, Portugal, Spain and Greece through bilateral agreements between ESA and the following entities:

 - Portugal: Fundação para a Ciência e a Tecnologia